junecastillote/SPO-File-Search/README.md

 #### OPTION 1: Administrator Credential

-- A non-MFA credential with a SharePoint Admin role and has full access to all SharePoint and OneDrive sites.
+- A SharePoint Admin account with full access to all SharePoint and OneDrive sites.

-> **Note**: An alternative is to create a [*Trusted Location-Based Conditional Access Policy*] that bypasses the MFA requirement of the administrator account.
+> **Note**: If the account is MFA-enabled, use the `-Interactive` switch to prompt for login.

 #### OPTION 2: App-Only Credential with Certificate (Recommended)